Emini futures (or ES futures) are probably the most important trading vehicle in the world.

 Emini vs Forex, Stocks and Options?

 The section above lists a number of the advantages of Emini futures.
 But what about compared to trading forex, stocks, options, commodities or bonds?
-The video above was recorded a few years ago but still holds true.
+The video above was recorded a few years ago but still holds.
 Here are the main points:

-- Forex: Forex trading is very popular, but it has one big disadvantage.
-Volume data for forex is incomplete – there is no central forex exchange and the banks, who dominate forex trading, don’t share volume data real-time.
-This makes it very difficult to track average trade size and see where the Professionals are active.
+- Forex: Forex trading is very popular but has one significant disadvantage.
+Volume data for forex is incomplete.
+There is no central forex exchange, and the banks dominating forex trading don’t share volume data in real-time.
+This makes it very difficult to track the average trade size and see where the Professionals are active.

-- Stocks: Stock trading has two big disadvantages.
-Although there are literally thousands of individual stocks you could trade, 50% to 80% of the time they simply track the overall market.
-Plus you’re at the mercy of “event risk” – news announcements that suddenly cause prices to soar or dive.
+- Stocks: Stock trading has two significant disadvantages.
+Although you could trade thousands of individual stocks, 50% to 80% of the time they track the overall market.
+Plus, you’re at the mercy of “event risk” – news announcements that suddenly cause prices to soar or dive.

-- Options: Options trading is just too complicated – you have to get the direction of the move right, the magnitude of the move right AND the timing of the move right.
-Plus there are a gazillion different strategies – bull call spreads, bull put spreads, butterflies, iron butterflies, straddles, strangles, collars, calendar spreads, etc. etc. My head hurts just writing this.
+- Options: Options trading is too complicated – you have to get the direction, the magnitude of the move, AND the timing right.
+Plus, there are a gazillion different strategies – bull call spreads, bull put spreads, butterflies, iron butterflies, straddles, strangles, collars, calendar spreads, etc. My head hurts just writing this.

-- Commodities: Commodity markets are dominated by the Professionals – if you choose to trade something like Orange Juice, you’d better know your stuff (e.g. was there a frost in Florida overnight).
-Plus they either have too much volatility or not enough.
+- Commodities: Professionals dominate Commodity markets – if you trade something like Orange Juice, you’d better know your stuff (e.g. was there a frost in Florida overnight).
+Plus, they either have too much volatility or not enough.
 If you’ve ever been stuck in a lock limit up or lock limit down move, you’ll know what I mean by too much volatility.

-- Bonds: Lastly the granddaddy of them all.
-Big money and old money trades the bonds – not many Amateurs try their luck.
-And frankly, they’re a little bit too sleepy, for day trading at least.
+- Bonds: Lastly, the granddaddy of them all.
+Big and old money trades the bonds – not many Amateurs try their luck.
+And frankly, they’re a little bit too sleepy for day trading.

 Which Is the Best Emini Contract to Trade?

-The S&P 500 Emini continues to dominate index futures as the chart above of monthly trading volumes shows.
-And of the 40+ “E-mini”, “E-micro” and “Micro Emini” contracts, only 10 have daily trading volumes over 1,000 contracts.
+The chart above of monthly trading volumes shows that the S&P 500 Emini continues to dominate index futures.
+And of the 40+ “E-mini”, “E-micro”, and “Micro Emini” contracts, only 10 have daily trading volumes over 1,000 contracts.
 Given these statistics, I wouldn’t be surprised to see the number of “E-mini” and “E-micro” contracts rationalised in the future.

-- Micro Emini (symbol MES): The MES has become a big success over the last 5 years.
-This smaller contract (1/10th the size of the Emini) allows new traders to try Emini trading with much less capital – $920 margin per contract, compared to $9,200 margin for an Emini contract.
+- Micro Emini (symbol MES): The MES has become a big success over the last five years.
+This smaller contract (1/10th the size of the Emini) allows new traders to try Emini trading with much less capital – a $1,200 margin per contract, compared to $12,000 for an Emini contract.

-- Dow (symbol YM): The YM was very popular a few years ago.
+- Dow (symbol YM): The YM was popular a few years ago.
 Traders liked the smoother/less volatile trend moves.
-However, the lower liquidity meant fills were poorer and slippage greater.
-These days YM trading volumes are down and the “hype” has come off a little.
+However, the lower liquidity meant poorer fills and greater slippage.
+YM trading volumes are down these days, and the “hype” has come off a little.

-On this website – and when traders are talking to each other – the word Emini generally refers to the S&P 500 Emini futures contract.
+On this website – and when traders talk to each other – the word Emini generally refers to the S&P 500 Emini futures contract.

 How Big Is the Emini Market?

 The chart above shows the growth in monthly Emini trading volumes.
-The huge volume spikes of over 60 million contracts traded happened during large market sell-offs in 2008, 2011 and 2020.
-Trading volume has been steady since 2012 and average daily trading volume is regularly over 1.2 million contracts.
+The volume spikes, with over 60 million contracts traded, occurred during large market sell-offs in 2008, 2011 and 2020.
+Trading volume has been steady since 2012, and the average daily trading volume is regularly over 1.2 million contracts.

-So that puts the Emini in the Top 3 Largest Traded Markets in the world.
+So that puts the Emini in the world’s Top 3 Largest Traded Markets.
 Here are my estimates of the daily capital traded for each of these markets (as of a few years ago):

 - SPY (S&P 500 Index ETF) = 65 m trades daily x $360 price = $23 bn in capital